Töpfe & Hardware

 2. How much space do you have on your balcony?
 Which locations are possible?

-3. Which materials fit on your balcony?
+3. Which materials are suitable for your balcony?

 Attention, waterlogging:

-The classic for railings: balcony boxes
+The classic for the railing: balcony boxes

 My tip for more nature on the balcony:

-Hide corners: plant tower and shelves
+Hiding corners: plant tower and shelves

-Green walls and ceilings: climbing aids and hanging baskets
+Greening walls and ceilings: climbing aids and hanging baskets

-Green walls and ceilings: climbing aids and hanging baskets
+Greening walls and ceilings: climbing aids and hanging baskets

 Raised beds: The alternative for potted plants